 Tiemeyer’s Farm Market

-Well known for perennials and annuals and a large variety of gourds, pumpkins and squash, the indoor market features an ice cream shop with food items, fruits, vegetables, candy, jellies and lots of hard to find items.
+Well known for perennials and annuals throughout the seasons, a large variety of gourds, pumpkins and squash and the indoor market which features fruits, vegetables, candy, jellies and lots of hard to find items.
+A full service restaurant serves guests and offers breakfast, lunch, dinner and even pizza!
 The market offers something for everyone, ranging from peaches and summer squash to zucchini, tomatoes, melons and pumpkins and gourds.
 There is even a small petting zoo and a miniature golf course.
+Fresh cut Christmas trees and fresh wreaths offered for the holidays.

 Seymour Area Farmer’s Market